xyzhangxinyu/CallAttemptML/README.md

 # CallAttemptML
-R Code for Predicting the Number of Future Call Attempts
+R Code for predicting the number of future call attempts after some call attempts